amgraham/dlist/README.md

 ### General Prettiness

 It will look prettier if you also utilize four icons and web-font.
 They are "turned on" by default, but you can turn them off easily by changing `$pretty` to `$false`.
+If you never update the associated variables, however, you will not see a difference.

 The four icons are from <http://somerandomdude.com/work/iconic/>, while the font is Universalis from <http://arkandis.tuxfamily.org/adffonts.html> both are included in this release for your convenience.
 If you happen to use dlist for processing markdown files there is an additional font in use: Anonymous from <http://www.ms-studio.com/FontSales/anonymous.html>, it is also included in this release for your convenience.